viswanathct/declair/design.md

 * Flex by default.
 * Flow direction of containers are often opposite to that of content.

+# MVP
+* Navigation and Deep Linking.
+* Themes and UI Components.
+* Simple table from a resource.
+* Graphs.
+* Platform specific components.

 # Structure
 * Providers
   * theme